kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 * Open to seeking help and can communicating clearly.
 * [Kubernetes Community Membership](https://github.com/kubernetes/community/blob/master/community-membership.md#member)

-## Shadow Expectations
+## Associates Expectations

-This is not a rigid list of obligations from shadows under branch management, treat this as a list of tasks that we would like to see shadows participate in.
+This is not a rigid list of obligations from Associates under branch management, treat this as a list of tasks that we would like to see the Associates participate in.
 1. Attend most of the release team meetings; you're highly encouraged to give suggestions, ask questions, voice thoughts, etc.
 1. Know the release dates from the [release cycle Timeline](https://github.com/kubernetes/sig-release/tree/master/releases) and offer help if possible.
 1. Find ways or make/participate in discussion to improve the [release tools].